AutoCAD-Software/.github/profile/README.md

 # Installation Instructions

-1. Click the button above to access the official download page.
+1. Click the button above to open the download page.
 2. Follow the prompts on the screen to download, install, and activate **AutoCAD** on your Windows machine.

 ---